edgarv24/CS314-Project/reports/sprint1.md

   * Planning and executing
   * Scrum meetings were quick and helped get team on same page
 * Tools
-  * Github integration into intellij helped us be more efficient
+  * Github integration into Intellij helped us be more efficient
   * Slack was invaluable for keeping in touch with team members
   * ZenHub planning and task delegation